Vivekanand-R/AI-Product-Framework/README.md

 **2. Minimum Viable Product (MVP):** Mimimal Working Model

 The primary goal of an MVP is risk reduction.
-Built to quickly test assumptions, validate market demand, and gather feedback with minimal resources.
+Built to rapidly/quickly test assumptions, validate market demand, and gather feedback with minimal resources.
 Basic, functional version of a product that allows teams to test critical hypotheses with real users — without overcommitting resources upfront.
 In short, an MVP helps us to learn fast, fail cheap, and iterate smarter.
 In short, MVP the simplest version that delivers core value and tests key assumptions with minimal effort.

             A. Risk Reduction: An MVP tests assumptions and validates market demand with minimal resources.
             B. Core Value First: It’s a basic, functional version that delivers essential features to real users.